alielmasryy/Bank_Prediction/README.md

 # Bank_Prediction
-# Summary
+### Summary
 This project helps recommend the best banking products for Santander bank customers.
 It uses information about customers from the past year and a half (from January 2015 to June 2016) to predict what new products they might be interested in buying in June 2016. https://www.kaggle.com/competitions/santander-product-recommendation

 ### Overview
 The task at hand is to predict customers that are most likely to purchase bank products during the month of June 2016 using the data collected from 1.5 years before that.
 I decided to use RandomForestClassifier for the most accurate results I could provide.
 This classifier combines the decisions of many decision trees in order to make more accurate predicitions and avoids overtraining.
 The best accuracy my model was able to predict with was 57%.
 There is definitely room for improvement.

 ### Summary of the work done

-A CSV file that contained 499,999x48 rows and columns which was split into training sets and test sets For cleaning the data I used straightforward methods for simplicity.
-I believe this may be responsible for the accuracy score.
-Columns there were not used for features were dropped.
-Numerical columns with null values were filled with the median and the categorical columns were filled with the mode.
-I grouped all the ages into different categories and the income as well.
+### Data

+* Data:
+    * Input: CSV File, description of bank customers(type of account they own, income, age, etc.)
+    * Output: Out of a list of accounts which ones are they most likely to purchase for bank services
+  * Size: Originally 13 million rows which was cut down to 499,999x48 rows and columns

+  #### Preprocessing / Clean up

+* Split the data into numerical and categorical columns which I found that the data type was mixed up, changed into correct format
+* Replaced null values with the most frequent value for each feature in the data
+* Features I thought were relevant to group such as income and age were grouped for consistency
+* One hot encoded categorical features

+#### Data Visualization
 ![image](https://github.com/alielmasryy/Bank_Prediction/assets/143844073/5a7a033a-6d30-4455-8709-d37ede903932)
 ![image](https://github.com/alielmasryy/Bank_Prediction/assets/143844073/a3624054-7589-4fc8-96c2-419001c03a13)
 ![image](https://github.com/alielmasryy/Bank_Prediction/assets/143844073/b38d885b-8ef9-40be-a9cd-422f5eb40ead)

-The graphs suggest that this dataset is not accurate, the distribution is not realistic.
+The graphs told me the distribution is not realistic, this indicated an issue with the actual data itself.
+Some features were concentrated in one place only

-I saw from this that most customers were adults to senior and the income group was mostly low as well as the frequency of purchased products.
+I feel this affected the preformance of my model

-### Problem Formulation
+### Problem Formulation:
-Input the customer features
-Output indicators of customer ownership of different products Use RandomForestClassifier
+  * Input: Customer behavior data from Santander bank using features
+  * Output: Predictions of additional products that customers will purchase in the next month
+  * Models
+    * RandomForestClassifier was chosen due to it being easy and flexible
+    * No fine tuning was done

 ### Training
-Split the data into features and target variables.
-Afterwards, split the data into training and testing sets.
-Fit your classifier and predict.
+  * Using sckit-learn models and processors
+  * The training took considerable time around 5 minutes
+  * Faced difficulties with missing data and skewed distribution, but mostly resolved with some feature engineering and imputation

 ### Conclusions
 Accuracy:  57%